analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Load firmware image to MAX78000 Feather

-Connect USB cable to CN1 USB connector.
+Connect the USB cable to the CN1 USB connector.

 If you are using Windows, load the firmware image with OpenOCD in a MinGW shell: